 The electrical activity in the heart causes the heart muscle tissues to contract and relax, which creates the rhythmic heartbeat that people can hear through a stethoscope.

 A trained technician, nurse, or doctor can take an EKG by placing electrodes on the skin of the chest, arms, or legs.
 These electrodes record electrical activity and send the information to a computer that converts it into a graph, which a doctor can print out.

 An echocardiogram presents a very low risk of side effects or complications.
 A transesophageal electrocardiogram may trigger a person’s gag reflex when the sonographer guides the tube down the throat.
 People may also have a sore throat after the exam.

 Very rarely, a serious complication can occur as a result of the transesophageal echocardiogram, such as damage to the throat, vocal cords, or esophagus.

-The use of local anesthetics, sedatives, and contrast dyes during the exam may trigger an allergic reaction in some people.
+The use of local anesthetics, sedatives, and contrast dyes or saline during the exam may trigger an allergic reaction in some people.
+If

 Some people may experience changes in blood pressure or a decrease in the supply of oxygen to the heart during a stress test.
 A stress test will take place in a fully equipped medical facility in case a person experiences any complications during the exam.

 Whenever a person receives sedatives, there is a chance that the stomach contents may enter the lungs.
 To prevent this, the doctor will ask the individual to attend the procedure with an empty stomach.

 Doctors use echocardiography to diagnose problems that affect the heart.
 During the test, a doctor will evaluate how well a person’s heart pumps blood.

 Doctors can also use echocardiography to look for signs of heart disease, such as weak heart muscle, blood clots inside the heart, or poorly functioning heart valves.